Flora, Fauna, and Merryweather: Sleeping Beauty

-The three good fairies arrive at the christening of King Stefan and Queen Leah's newborn daughter, Princess Aurora.
-They tell King Stefan and Queen Leah that each of them will give a single gift to the infant, and proceed to give their respective gifts, the first two being beauty from Flora and song from Fauna.
-As Merryweather is about to give her gift, the wicked witch named Maleficent arrives and stresses about not receiving an invitation, to which Merryweather replies that she is "not wanted."
-Maleficent prepares to leave, but also decides to give a "gift" to Aurora by cursing her so that before the sun sets on her sixteenth birthday, she will prick her finger on a spinning wheel's spindle and die.
-Merryweather then uses her gift to weaken the curse so that instead of dying, Aurora will only sleep until she awakens to true love's kiss.
+The fairies arrive at the christening of King Stefan and Queen Leah's newborn daughter, Princess Aurora.
+They tell Stefan and Leah that each of them will give a gift to the infant, the first two being beauty from Flora and song from Fauna.
+As Merryweather is about to give her gift, the evil fairy Maleficent arrives, angered over not being invited to the christening, to which Merryweather replies that she is "not wanted".
+Before leaving, Maleficent curses Aurora to die on her sixteenth birthday after pricking her finger on a spinning wheel's spindle.
+However, Merryweather uses her gift to alter the curse so Aurora will fall into a deep sleep rather than dying and be awakened by true love's kiss.

-The three good fairies plot against Maleficent, since they were not convinced that King Stefan and Queen Leah's response to the curse (declaring that every spinning wheel in the kingdom be burned) would be enough to stop the witch.
-Flora came up with the plan of the three of them raising Aurora while disguising as peasant women, as the unkind Maleficent would never expect such a thing.
-All of them are gleeful about it, and they become excited about taking care of a baby.
-Flora then confiscates Merryweather's and Fauna's wands, since they should avoid using magic while carrying out the plan.
-After asking for the king and queen's consent, they take Aurora to raise her.